ElWanderer/kOS_scripts/documentation/boot_KMTour.ks_readme.md

 The purpose of this boot script is to launch a tourist craft into a specific orbit of Mun or Minmus, then return to Kerbin.
 The script has been written for Apollo-style craft i.e. a command module with a heat shield (I tend to set the ablator to about 50%), plus a service module consisting of fuel tanks and engines.
 Unlike the Kerbin Tourist script, no effort is currently made to target a specific landing area on return to Kerbin.

-Note - this script was developed from the Satellite script (`KMSat.ks`).
-As such, it will unnecessarily expend fuel correcting the orbit around the target body.
-Until this is improved, it's recommended to keep the target orbit at a low inclination.

 ### Script Parameters

 The parameters of the target orbit can be specified by changing the global variables near the top of the file: